 When you have Office 365 for Business installed on a Professional or Enterprise edition of Windows, then you can use a (local) Group Policy to switch between the release channels including Office Insider Fast.

-Once you’ve added the Office 2016 Administrative Template files (ADMX/ADML) to you computer’s PolicyDefinitions folder you can set the following policy;
+Once you’ve added the Administrative Template files (ADMX/ADML) for Office 365, Office 2019, and Office 2016 to you computer’s PolicyDefinitions folder you can set the following policy;

 - Local Computer Policy-> Computer Configuration-> Administrative Templates-> Microsoft Office 2016 (Machine)-> Updates-> Update Channel